 Stay and appreciate the fact that God caused the sinless One to become sin for us, so that we might become the righteousness of God.
 Christ left his throne in glory to become poor, hungry, tired–to weep and sweat and bleed.
 He was the model human, and there would be peace on earth if everyone were like him.
 But he knows about rejection and betrayal and abandonment.
 Temptation–yeah, he knows about that too.
 Three times Pilot declared, “This man is innocent.”
 But guilty Barabbas went free while Christ took his place.
 Sin causes many different kinds of pain, and Christ experienced them all on the cross.
 Not only was he naked that black day.
 Not only was he hated.
 Not only was he cruelly abused.
 Christ was “in the beginning with God,” he was always perfect, but on his execution stake he became the scum of the earth.

-He became the scum of the earth.
-He became both the victim and the perpetrator.
+Christ became both the victim and the perpetrator.
 God looked at him and saw a murderer, a liar, a thief, an adulterer, a pervert, an addict, a witch, a coward, a leper, a narcissist, a blasphemer, an idolator… Christ was condemned and separated from his Father, because sin separates us from God.

 Stay, my restless heart, my wandering feet.
 Stay and hear him gasping.
 My God, my God, why have You forsaken me!
 Hear the demons screaming.
 Christ never sinned, but he experienced the torment of sin–the shame, the weight, and the bitterness of it.
 He can go into any hospital or prison or abyss of God-forsakenness today, and he can relate to the people there.